 |5||Playground Equipment||Swimming, Pools, Equipment||Racquet Sports|

 For young people, team sports are responsible for the greatest number of injuries.
 Among the sporting activities we considered for this study, basketball and football accounted for 32% of the injuries for people between the ages of 5 and 24.
-For people age 25 and older, exercise represented the biggest portion of the injuries making up 28% and 41% for people age 25 to 64 and 65 and older respectively.
+For people 25 and older, exercise represented the biggest portion of the injuries, making up 28% for ages 25 to 64, and 41% for 65 and older.

 Men are injured by sporting activities at twice the rate of women

-For the 23 sporting activities we considered in this study, men accounted for 2.4 million ER visits and women accounted for 1.2 million.
-Furthermore, there were nine activities with more than 100,000 injuries for men, which compared to only three for women.
+For the 23 sporting activities in this study, men accounted for 2.4 million ER visits and women accounted for 1.2 million.
+Furthermore, there were nine activities with more than 100,000 injuries for men, compared to only three for women.

 Exercise equipment accounts for 20% of all sports-related emergency room visits by women, making up the largest portion of injuries.
-For men, basketball ranked as the most dangerous activity — in terms of the total number of injuries — leading to 17% of all of the accidents among the injuries we considered for men.
+For men, basketball ranked as the most dangerous activity in terms of the total injuries, leading to 17% of all of the accidents among the injuries we considered for men.